NillionNetwork/nillion-python-starter/README.md

     python client version vABCD installed
     ```

-    Use this message to figure out your local paths to the latest experimental versions of
+    Use this message to figure out your local paths to the latest experimental versions of python client and nada.
+You'll need to know these paths in steps 5 and 6 to manually install these 2 packages.

     - python client path: `/Users/steph/.nilup/sdks/vABCD/py_nillion_client-0.1.1-cp37-abi3-macosx_11_0_arm64.whl`
     - nada path: `/Users/steph/.nilup/sdks/vABCD/py_nillion_client-0.1.1-cp37-abi3-macosx_11_0_arm64.whl`